-Dimitri Zenghelis is Project Leader for the Wealth Economy project centred at Cambridge University and a Senior Visiting Fellow at the London School of Economics.
+Dimitri Zenghelis is Special Advisor for the Wealth Economy Project, which he previously co-founded and led, at the Bennett Institute, University of Cambridge and is a Senior Visiting Fellow at the London School of Economics.
+He is a Senior Associate at the Cambridge Institute for Sustainability Leadership.
 He was until recently Head of Policy at the Grantham Research Institute at the LSE and Acting Chief Economist for the Global Commission on the Economy and Climate.
 Previously, he headed the Stern Review Team at the Office of Climate Change, London, and was a lead author on the Stern Review on the Economics of Climate Change, commissioned by the then Chancellor Gordon Brown.
 He was also Senior Economic Advisor to Cisco's long-term innovation group and an Associate Fellow at the Royal Institute of International Affairs, Chatham House.
-Before working on climate change, Dimitri was Head of Economic Forecasting at HM Treasury providing regular briefings to the Chancellor Gordon Brown and Prime Minister Tony Blair.
-He was also Head of the EMU Analysis Branch.
-This informed and administered an assessment of the Five Economic Tests, reviewing progress of the single currency in the euro area.
-He currently advises the Mayor of London and the UK Committee on Climate Change and was a Coordinating Lead Author for the UN Global Environment Outlook, GEO-6.
+Before working on climate change, Dimitri was Head of Economic Forecasting at HM Treasury.
+He advises governments, financial institutions and international organisations (including the UN, World Bank and regional development banks, the Mayor of London and the UK Committee on Climate Change among others) on macroeconomics, sustainable growth, climate change and innovation.

 Project Leader, The Bennett Institute.
 'The Wealth Economy'

 Cambridge University [see cv for up-to-date details]

 The Wealth Economy Project.
 Enabling sustainable prosperity by better understanding and measuring the modern economy